hcrudolph/wowchemy-academic/content/authors/admin/_index.md

 email: ""

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

-Hans Christian Rudolph is an information security professional in the field of telecommunications.
-He is a former contributor to both 3GPP and GSMA security groups and currently works for wenovator, a cyber security company focussed on communications and related emerging technologies.
+Hans Christian Rudolph is an cyber security professional specializing in secure communications and related technologies.
+He is a former contributor to industry bodies such as 3GPP and GSMA and currently works as a Senior Consultant at Deloitte.

-Besides that, he blogs about his <a href="https://hans-around.tokyo"> life in Tokyo</a>.
+Besides that, he blogs about <a href="https://hans-around.tokyo">life in Tokyo</a>.